dlion/domenicoluciani/_posts/2024-01-29-creating-a-word-count-clone-with-golang.md

 ---
-layout: post
-title: "Create a WC clone with Golang"
+title: Create a WC clone with Golang
-date: 2024-01-29 08:00:00
-categories: [Programming]
+description: I've been using Golang in the past months, and I was very happy about it, this language makes me feel entertained and productive and the same time.
+Studying for me is a lifelong…
+tags:
+- engineering
 cover: "/assets/images/covers/wc.png"
-lang: en
 ---

 I've been using Golang in the past months, and I was very happy about it, this language makes me feel entertained and productive and the same time.
 Studying for me is a lifelong journey, and with that in mind, I decided to keep using it for another challenge/project that I found quite simple but interesting.
 You'll see!
 I spent some of my free time on it and today, I'd like to share with you which route I took to accomplish it.
 Let's start!